ExFace/Core/Docs/Tutorials/BookClub_walkthrough/07_CRUD_UIs_for_complex_objects.md

 ## 2. Define a default editor for the object

 Our table already has buttons to add, edit, copy and delete a book.
-Try to create a book pressing the `+ New` button: type a title and select the owner by pressing the `space` button inside the respective field to list all available members (if you did not create any previously, head to `Book Club > Admin-Area > Members` and add a member linked to your workbench user).
+Try to create a book pressing the `+ New` button: type a title and select the owner by pressing `space` on your keyboard inside the respective field to list all available members (if you did not create any previously, head to `Book Club > Admin-Area > Members` and add a member linked to your workbench user).

 As you can see, the auto-generated editor technically works for complex objects too, but it does not look nice as the workbench cannot know how to order the inputs properly.
 This is what the `default editor` configuration for a meta object is for.
 It's a UXON widget configuration that is used automatically when actions like `exface.Core.ShowObjectCreateDialog`, `exface.Core.ShowObjectEditDialog`, etc. are called.